divnix/nix-book/src/ch05-02-functions.md

 ```

 **Note**: The `@` syntax is not very common for most nix expressions.
-It's most common use case are "helpers", which only care about a
+Its most common use case are "helpers", which only care about a
 subset of arguments, and will then call another function with some
 of the inputs pruned.
 A good example of this is the `pkgs.fetchFromGithub`
 fetcher; which will know how to translate owner, repo, rev, and